tarowatanabe/cicada/README.rst

 - A simple PCFG by simply extracting rules.
-- Learn latent annotated PCFG by split/merge process with an EM algorihtm [25]_.
+- Learn latent annotated PCFG by split/merge process with an EM algorithm [25]_.
 - Also, learn coarse grammars from the latent annotated PCFG for coarse-to-fine parsing [26]_.

-Phrase/synchronou-rule/tree-to-string/string-to-tree extraction/scoring are implemented:
+Phrase/synchronous-rule/tree-to-string/string-to-tree extraction/scoring are implemented:

 - A conventional phrase extract algorithm in Moses.
 - A conventional hierarchical phrase extraction algorithm in Hiero with or without syntax augmentation [15]_.
-- Tree-to-string/strint-to-tree extractin from forest [16]_ [27]_.
+- Tree-to-string/string-to-tree extraction from forest [16]_ [27]_.
 - Tree-to-tree rule extraction from forest [17]_ (experimental).
 - max-scope constraints to limit the grammar size [34]_.
 - After count extraction, you can perform map/reduce to compute